Childhood Memory + Reflection

 Founder Valeria Isaacs is a zero waste entrepreneur, disability advocate, mother, wife, nature lover, and former biologist.
 Always passionate about ecology and sustainable living, her pursuit of those passions was interrupted when a spinal cord injury left her quadriplegic at age 22.
 Following the accident she got in, she was very thankful to her evansville personal injury lawyer for helping her get through the legal process of filing a lawsuit.During her ongoing recovery, Valeria has obtained a master’s degree in molecular biology, worked in contemporary art, and enjoyed living life at its fullest.
 In late 2015, she decided to give new meaning her life by funding Friendsheep, a company driven by a desire to make our word more sustainable and just.Friendsheep has the aim of providing high quality, eco-friendly products that respect animals and the environment while also providing work and purpose to women and people with disabilities stop underprivileged committees of Nepal.As a mother and woman with disabilities herself, she holds a special place to her heart for every underprivileged woman that strives every day for a better life for herself and her family.

 Friendsheep Wool sent me their wool dryer balls for review last month and I must say I am amazed at how they go above and beyond in every aspect when it comes to being an eco-friendly company.
-Even their branded merchandise is eco-friendly.
 Their entire packaging is 100% recyclable and/or biodegradable/compostable, no plastic at all.
 Opening their package is almost like a gift in itself, because you know how much respect, love, heart and thought had been put into creating it.
 Their products are package free or packaged in lokta paper bags, that are environmentally friendly and hand made for fair wages by village artisans of rural Nepal, recyclable and compostable.
 Their Eco Dryer Balls drawstring bags are completely organic and natural as well.
 They are made from unbleached cotton, cotton drawstrings, and soapberry seeds as closing beads.
 They are hand made and hand printed for fair wages in Nepal.
 They do not using synthetic fibers or plastic beads and all their products are natural and made from sustainable sources.
 You can read more about their impressive FAQ here!
 Talk about dedication!
 The lofka bags and drawstrings are gifts in themselves.
 I am currently saving them to use for when I go on vacation, to put our socks and other little knick knacks, in place of ziplocks.
 In addition, these dryer balls are made with fair spiration behind them.

 Add a few drops of essential oil to the dryer balls to gently sc